 The photographs of sunrise taken at about 4.30 am from the top of the meadow by award winning Australian photographer Claire Takacs when she visited us in May 2016 for a garden shoot were spectacular.

-Some also subsequently made her personal selection into a book of 70 favourite gardens from around the world, published in late 2017 – “Dreamscapes – Inspiration and Beauty in Gardens Near and far”.
+Some also subsequently made it into a personal selection of Claire’s 70 favourite gardens from around the world, photographed over a 10 year period and published as a book in late 2017 – “Dreamscapes – Inspiration and Beauty in Gardens Near and far”.
 These images got me thinking about how we could enjoy more time up there, with the far reaching views, big skies, and amazing weather in these hilly Western fringes of the United Kingdom, just a few miles from the Atlantic coast.

-Nearly everything was carried manually up the hill, where construction took place, apart from the chassis and sub-floor, which I gingerly towed up the hill …
+Nearly everything was carried manually up the hill, where construction took place in situ, apart from the chassis and sub-floor, which I gingerly towed up the hill …

-Years ago we were moved by seeing the exhibition by Ahae, staged in a purpose built temporary pavilion close to the Orangerie in Paris.
+Years ago we were moved by seeing an exhibition by Ahae, staged in a purpose built temporary pavilion close to the Orangerie in Paris.
 (Click here).
 The show consisted of a selection made from apparently 1 million images taken over a year through a single window of one property in rural South Korea.
-Subsequently huge scandal developed around “Ahae” – who he was, the validity of his work, and his other business and religious activities, which I’ve written about before on these pages, but there’s a also a detailed biography of him on line.
+Subsequently huge scandal developed around “Ahae” – who he was, the validity of his work, and his other business and religious activities, which I’ve written about before on these web pages, but there’s also a detailed biography of him on line.
 (Click here).But the concept of observing nature from a single vantage point over a long time frame has always appealed to me.
-This is partly what has driven me to keep writing and photographing for this blog and website, since I began in the spring of 2011.
+This is partly what has driven me to keep writing and photographing for this blog and website, since I began it in the spring of 2011.